-We are monitoring macroeconomic and geopolitical developments, such as inflation, instability in the banking and financial sector, tightening of the credit markets, the Russia-Ukraine conflict and COVID-19, so that we may be prepared to react to new developments as they arise.
+We are monitoring macroeconomic and geopolitical developments, such as inflation, instability in the banking and financial sector, tightening of the credit markets, the raising of the debt ceiling and the Russia-Ukraine conflict, so that we may be prepared to react to new developments as they arise.
+We are carefully monitoring these developments, as well as the COVID-19 pandemic, and the resulting economic impact.

 The extent of the impact of these developments on our business, operations and research and development timelines and plans remains uncertain and will depend on numerous factors, including the impact, if any, on our personnel, the responses of governmental entities, and the responses of third parties, such as contract research organizations ("CROs"), contract manufacturing organizations ("CMOs") and other third parties with whom we do business.
 Any prolonged material disruption to our employees or suppliers could adversely impact our development activities, financial condition and results of operations, including our ability to obtain financing.
 As a result of COVID-19, Pharmaron, a contract research organization that we use to conduct preclinical studies and clinical trials and provide us with active pharmaceutical ingredients ("APIs"), has previously experienced delays, which resulted in minor delays in our preclinical studies.
-While the extent of the impact of the COVID-19 pandemic and any future resurgence of COVID-19 cases or other public health outbreaks on our business and financial results is uncertain, a prolonged public health crisis could have a material negative impact on our business, financial condition and operating results.
-For more information regarding the risks related to macroeconomic and geopolitical developments, see the section titled "Risk Factors" found elsewhere in this quarterly report on Form 10-Q.
+While the extent of the impact of the current COVID-19 pandemic on our business and financial results is uncertain, a continued and prolonged public health crisis such as the COVID-19 pandemic could have a material negative impact on our business, financial condition and operating results.
+For more information regarding the risks related to COVID-19, see the section titled "Risk Factors" found elsewhere in this quarterly report on Form 10-Q.